guynan/project_euler/README.md

 ## However;

-Since that was written, I have solved approximately 60 Project Euler problems in C.
+Since that was written, I have solved approximately 70 Project Euler problems in C.

-I have also started progress in learning Fortran, and thus these solutions live in `for_src`.
+I have also started progress in learning Fortran, and thus these solutions live in `fortran`.